 - more than one way to complete an assignment (e.g., an essay or a video or a slide deck)

 - a few day range within which an assignment is due

 - untimed exams (that can be completed within a day or two, rather than within an hour or two)

 - Students are extremely sensitive to the fact that their spring was disrupted by a complex and frightening global event, the COVID-19 pandemic.
 Unfortunately, the state of the pandemic, particularly in the U.S. has only gotten worse since we sent everyone home in the Spring.
 Earlier this summer, the murder of George Floyd was a harrowing reminder of the devastating and unrelenting consequences of the other pandemic: the pandemic of racism and anti-Blackness.

 - Staying cognizant of and as accommodating as possible to the realities of students’ – and your own – stresses, concerns, fears, commitments, etc. in the midst of these pandemics will be important.

 - Teaching is always a deeply human endeavor.
 Now it is, perhaps, even more so.

-The Critical Digital Pedagogy workshop began on Monday, June 8th.
+The Critical Digital Pedagogy workshop ran in June of 2020.
 All readings and resources remain available on the website; please check them out even if you didn’t participate in the workshop.